FEDarling/weekly-tracker/weeklys/react_status/291/README.md

 *   React Route 6.4 is [currently in prerelease.](https://react.statuscode.com/link/124256/web) It includes some abstractions ported from _Remix_ and there's [a demo](https://react.statuscode.com/link/124257/web) and [initial guide](https://react.statuscode.com/link/124258/web) to using some of it already.
 More on this when it goes final.

-Jobs

-[Senior Software Engineer at This Dot Labs (Remote, Worldwide)](https://react.statuscode.com/link/124198/web) — Great benefits working in modern tech stacks and amazing clients such as Google, Meta, Twilio, Cloudinary, Roblox, and more.
-This Dot Labs

-[Find React Jobs with Hired](https://react.statuscode.com/link/124199/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 ▶  [When to Fetch: Remixing React Router](https://react.statuscode.com/link/124200/web "www.youtube.com") — Presentations from the recent _[Reactathon](https://react.statuscode.com/link/124201/web)_ event continue to roll out.
 In this one Ryan Florence, one of the founders of [Remix](https://react.statuscode.com/link/124202/web), extolls the virtues of moving responsibility for ‘when to fetch’ into React Router.

 Ryan Florence